Hepatitis A

 What is hepatitis A?

-Hepatitis A is a viral infection that causes liver inflammation and damage.
+Hepatitis A is a viral infection that causes short-term liver inflammation and damage.
 Inflammation is swelling that occurs when tissues of the body become injured or infected.
-Inflammation can damage organs.

-Viruses invade normal cells in your body.
-Many viruses cause infections that can be spread from person to person.
-The hepatitis A virus typically spreads through contact with food or water that has been contaminated by an infected person’s stool.
+Viruses invade cells in your body.
+Many viruses cause infections that can spread from person to person.
+The hepatitis A virus typically spreads through consuming food or water that has been contaminated by stool from a person infected with hepatitis A.

-Hepatitis A is an acute or short-term infection, which means people usually get better without treatment after a few weeks.
-In rare cases, hepatitis A can be severe and lead to liver failure and the need for an emergency liver transplant to survive.
-Hepatitis A does not lead to long-term complications, such as cirrhosis, because the infection only lasts a short time.
+Hepatitis A is an acute infection, which means it lasts only a short time.
+People usually get better without treatment after a few weeks.
+In rare cases, hepatitis A can be severe and lead to liver failure.
+Some people may need an emergency liver transplant to survive.
+Hepatitis A doesn’t lead to long-term liver damage or problems, such as cirrhosis.

-You can take steps to protect yourself from hepatitis A, including getting the hepatitis A vaccine.
+The most effective way to protect yourself from hepatitis A is to get the hepatitis A vaccine.
 If you have hepatitis A, you can take steps to prevent spreading hepatitis A to others.

 How common is hepatitis A?

-Hepatitis A is more common in developing countries where sanitation is poor and access to clean water is limited.
-Hepatitis A is more common in parts of Africa, Asia, Central and South America, and Eastern Europe than it is in the United States.
+Hepatitis A is most common in areas where sanitation and access to clean water are limited.
+These areas include parts of Africa, Asia, Central and South America, and Eastern Europe.1

 Who is more likely to get hepatitis A?

-People more likely to get hepatitis A are those who
+People are more likely to get hepatitis A if they

 • have sex with an infected person